-Below, please take a moment to review some of the best-selling digital pianos currently available on Amazon, and then see how well they compare to the YDP-103:
+Below, please take a moment to review some of the best-selling digital pianos currently available online, and then see how well they compare to the YDP-103:

 This Arius model features a few connections, such as two stereo headphone jacks, a USB-B port, and the connections that link the pedal unit to the keyboard as well as a DC power jack.

 Having two headphone connections is nice, but their location is somewhat odd.
 They feel almost hidden, as they are vertically positioned underneath the left side of the keyboard.
 These connection features are the same on the other models in the Arius line, as well.